paige-ingram/MusicPlayerApplication/README.md

 - As a user, I want to be able to save my playlists to a file.
 - As a user, I want to be able to be able to load my playlists from a file.

+###Phase 4: Task 2

+Thu Nov 25 16:02:42 PST 2021
+New playlist, Thursday Vibes, created.

+Thu Nov 25 16:02:42 PST 2021
+New song 'CLC Study' added to a playlist.

+Thu Nov 25 16:02:42 PST 2021
+New playlist, Thursday Vibes, added to music player.

+Thu Nov 25 16:03:13 PST 2021
+New song 'Shannon and Sue' added to a playlist.

+Thu Nov 25 16:03:22 PST 2021
+Removed song 'CLC Study' from a playlist.